Lellix/sample-cocos2d-html5-tiled-map-spritesheet/README.md

 ```
 //
-// Intel XDK had generated this code snippet for you
+// The Intel XDK generated this code snippet for you
 //
-// To make it work in your project,
+// To use it in your project, follow the
-//   follow the instructions in comments below
+//   instructions in comments below
 //

 // Make sure you had preloaded the assets
-//   This preload function call is usually done when loading the game
+//   Call this preload function when loading the game
-//   TODO: merge the proload array with existing one
+//   TODO: merge the preload array with your existing one
 cc.LoaderScene.preload([
     'asset/tiles/map.tmx',
     'asset/tiles/tiles.png',